Sue Thomas (FBI specialist)

-Sue Thomas (May 24, 1950 – December 13, 2022) was an American author and former FBI agent, who was the first deaf person to work as an undercover specialist doing lip-reading of suspects.
+Sue Thomas (May 24, 1950 – December 13, 2022) was an American author and former agent of the Federal Bureau of Investigation (FBI).
+She was the first deaf person to work as an undercover specialist, performing lip-reading of suspects.

 Early life

 Thomas was born on May 24, 1950, in Boardman, Ohio.
 At the age of 18 months, she became profoundly deaf; the reason is not definitely known.
 At the age of seven, Thomas became the youngest Ohio State Champion free-style skater in skating history.
-Speech therapists helped her develop her voice, and she also became an expert lip reader.
+Speech therapists helped her develop her voice, and she also became an adept lip reader.

 Thomas graduated from Springfield College in Massachusetts with a degree in political science and international affairs.

 Career in the FBI

 At the FBI, Thomas started out as a fingerprint examiner, then she became a lip-reader for an undercover surveillance team.
 Thomas spent four years working for the FBI, from 1979 to 1983.

 Writing

 In 1990, Thomas wrote her autobiography entitled Silent Night, which became the basis for the TV series to follow.
 This book begins when she lost her hearing at 18 months and chronicles her life all the way through to her resignation from the FBI.
-The continuing story of her life is called Staying In The Race, where Thomas shares stories about living with multiple sclerosis.
+The continuing story of her life is called Staying in the Race, in which Thomas shares stories about living with multiple sclerosis.